 Breakfast is Ready

-In the morning (about 10 hours later), I scooped out a portion of oats, heated them up, and then added the hemp seed, almond milk (homemade is best, here is my recipe) and a few dried cranberries.
+To your heated oats add the hemp seed and a few dried cranberries.
 You can add a sprinkle of nuts, a drizzle of honey or raw coconut sugar, a bit of toasted coconut or fresh berries.
 Be sure to add the hemp seed, because it pumps up the protein and adds nice texture and flavor.

-1 cup of dry steel-cut oats (176 grams) is enough for 4 servings.
+1 cup of dry steel cut oats (176 grams) is enough for 4 servings.
 Cook oats in just the water.
-Heat a portion for breakfast and add your goodies.
-Refrigerate the rest of your oats for the next day.
-Unlike rolled oats, steel-cut oats just get creamier when re-heated.
+Unlike rolled oats, steel-cut oats get creamier when re-heated.
 They don’t turn into wall paper paste.
 A healthy, high-protein breakfast is within reach even on time-crunched mornings.

 Steel Cut Oatmeal with Hemp Seeds and Dried Cranberries